BlenderVR/manual/manual/components/processor-file.rst

 Debugging Processor Through Log Messages
 ----------------------------------------

-As you have probably seen in `Debug window per screen <user-interface.html#debug-window-per-screen>`_ , the output of blenderplayer is not displayed by default in the console during Blender-VR runs.
+As you have probably seen in `Debug window per screen <user-interface.html#debug-window-per-screen>`_ , the output of blenderplayer is not displayed by default in the console during BlenderVR runs.

 Thus, you cannot use basic ``print`` python commands to help you while debugging.

-You should instead use the Blender-VR standard logger usable inside any blenderVR object (due to inheritance):
+You should instead use the BlenderVR standard logger usable inside any blenderVR object (due to inheritance):

 .. code:: python